EPS - A Light, Reliable and Sustainable Material

 The Properties of EPS Insulation

-Composed of 98% air, EPS is light yet strong, significantly reducing transportation and handling costs.
+With a composition of 98% air, EPS is light yet strong, a quality that significantly reduces transportation and handling costs.

 As a 100% recyclable material, EPS contributes to environmental sustainability by minimising waste and promoting the circular economy through mechanical and chemical recycling.

-With a low thermal conductivity EPS insulation plays a key role in reducing energy consumption, while its weather-resistant and moisture-resistant properties ensure the preservation of health and safety.
+With a low thermal conductivity, EPS insulation plays a key role in reducing energy consumption, while its weather-resistant and moisture-resistant properties ensure a healthy and safe working and living environment.

-EPS insulation's versatility is unmatched, easily conformable into any shape and effortlessly tailored through milling, sawing, or hot-wire cutting, all without the need for protective gear or masks on construction sites.
+EPS insulation's versatility is unmatched, easily conformable into any shape and effortlessly tailored through hot-wire cutting, all without the need for protective gear or masks on construction sites.

-EPS also performs above average when it comes to compressive strength, shock absorption, and moisture resistance.
-Moreover, it is almost completely rot-proof, making it highly durable yet still recyclable.
+EPS also performs above average when it comes to compressive and tensile strength, shock absorption, and moisture resistance.
+Moreover, it is almost completely rot-proof, making it highly durable in many applications, without compromising on recyclability.